 Archaeological excavations in the Fayum during the late 19th and early 20th century led to the unveiling of several striking painted mummy portraits, representing such profound realism, that they came to be regarded by some as works of exceptional artistic merit and quite possibly the “Rembrandts” of their time.
-We shall see how the haunting intensity of the eyes, and the impression of distorted facial features executed by the ancient artists, provide a window into the health of individuals that lived nearly 2000 years ago. https://www.nilemagazine.com.au/
+We shall see how the haunting intensity of the eyes, and the impression of distorted facial features executed by the ancient artists, provide a window into the health of individuals that lived nearly 2000 years ago.
+To read my article in full please follow the link below: https://www.nilemagazine.com.au/

 Sleep is a universal phenomenon that unites all animals and has always been a core aspect of our existence, yet the function of sleep remains a scientific conundrum that is still being unravelled.
 For the ancient Egyptians, oneiromancy, i.e. the interpretation of dreams provided hidden messages about a person’s future, and dream therapy was used to assist in healing numerous afflictions.
 At temples such as Dendera, patients experienced therapeutic dreaming that magically facilitated an encounter with the gods.
 The hoped-for outcome was divine intervention to relieve the patient from a medical affliction.
 But what exactly is sleep and why have dreams always been an area of fascination for humans?

 Medically speaking, sleep is both a perplexing and bizarre phenomena which causes bouts of unconsciousness in which paralysis occurs, muscles twitch involuntarily and the eyes dart back and forth.
 Irregular breathing and heart rate is accompanied with hallucinations, hearing voices and seeing things that aren’t there.
 It all sounds rather alarming.
 These hallucinations can be terrifying at times, and although we understand them as nightmares, it is likely they were responsible for early myths about demonic beings and life after death.